P-Median problem

 open_facilities, costs = retrieve_solution(model)

-obj_value = round(model.obj['total_cost'].value(),2)
+obj_value = round(model.obj["total_cost"].value(), 2)

 # Plot the graph

-plot_graph(customer_coordinates, facility_coordinates, open_facilities, costs, title)
+customer_coordinates, facility_coordinates, open_facilities, costs, title

 solve_pmedian(num_customers=21, num_facilities=7, p=3)